 Enter Litecoin.
 In October 2011, Lee created Litecoin as a complement to Bitcoin with quicker confirmations, more coins, and a different mining algorithm.
 His hope is not for Litecoin to overtake Bitcoin, but to have them work together through things like the Lightning Network and Atomic Swaps to provide a better overall ecosystem.

 Lee joined the Coinbase team as their third hire in July 2013.
 Leaving Google for this position meant that he could pursue his passion full-time and help further bring cryptocurrencies to the public eye.

 Where is Charlie Lee now?

 In June 2017, after four years of employment, Lee left Coinbase to work on Litecoin full-time.
 He’s recently taken a more vocal role in the community through interviews on stations like CNBC and, of course, his Twitter account.

 Lee has spoken out against increasing the Bitcoin block size (although he’s recently stated that he’s now more open to the idea) and consistently weighs-in on discussions about other blockchain projects.

-Recently, Lee decided to sell and donate his entire stash of Litecoin.
+In late 2017, Lee decided to sell and donate his entire stash of Litecoin.
+His donations went to several organizations including the Litecoin Foundation and the MIT Digital Currency Initiative (DCI).
 He did this in response to critics who believed he was using his notoriety to influence the market and better his position.